シラバス Syllabus

 担当教員のプロフィール About the Instructor

-Stuart Warrington, Ed.D., has over 20 years of experience teaching EFL, ESL, EAP, ESP and EIL/ELF to mostly university students.
+Stuart Warrington, Ed.D., has over 30 years of experience teaching EFL, ESL, EAP, ESP and EIL/ELF to mostly university students.
 He has been at NUCB since 2014 and previously taught in Japanese universities in Tokyo and Niigata-ken and, before that, in English language institutes in Seoul, South Korea and Calgary, Canada.
-His research interests and areas of expertise lie in professionalism, professionalisation and continuing professional development in English language teaching, critical and public pedagogy in English language teaching, and self-access and self-directed learning and advising.
-Stuart holds a B.A. in Psychology (University of Manitoba), a Certificate in TESOL (Canadian Global TESOL Training Institute), a Master of Education in TESL (University of Calgary), a TESL Professional Certificate - Standard 3 (TESL Canada Federation) and a Doctorate of Education in TESOL (University of Exeter, UK).
-He regularly publishes peer-reviewed papers in the field, presents at conferences and occasionally edits and reviews articles for a few peer-reviewed journals.
+His research interests and areas of expertise lie in self-access learning and advising, learner autonomy and agency, ecological language learning, and the language learner ecologies.
+He also researches professionalism, professionalisation and continuing professional development in language learning advising and managing.
+Stuart holds a B.A. in Psychology (University of Manitoba, Canada), a Certificate in TESOL (Canadian Global TESOL Training Institute), a Master of Education in TESL (University of Calgary, Canada), a TESL Professional Certificate - Standard 3 Trainer (TESL Canada Federation) and a Doctorate of Education in TESOL (University of Exeter, UK).
+He regularly publishes peer-reviewed papers in the field, presents at conferences, does language teacher-training workshops abroad, and occasionally edits and reviews articles for peer-reviewed journals.

 Refereed Articles